lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 ## Nodes and zones

-In a [NUMA][numa] (Non-Uniform Memory Access) system memory (and cores) are divided into __node__s of locality.
+In a [NUMA][numa] (Non-Uniform Memory Access) system memory (and cores) are divided into __nodes__ of locality.
 Memory accesses across nodes may be significantly slower than accesses within them so it is vastly preferable to allocate memory within the local node.